Predictive Subsampling for Scalable Inference in Networks: Methodology

-\mt{I don't think we need this paragraph ?} As previously discussed, the approach in this algorithm also incorporates a parametric bootstrap strategy similar to that of \cite{tang2017semiparametric}.
-In this testing framework too, we employ test statistics derived from the estimated probability matrix.
-Below, we outline the core idea underlying this approach.

-As in the previous subsection, let $A^{(1)}$ and $A^{(2)}$ be adjacency matrices which are generated from underlying probability matrices $P^{(1)}$ and $P^{(2)}$, following the GRDPG model.
-Our objective is to test the hypothesis

-Under the null hypothesis $H_0$, for any given subsample $S\subset V$, the corresponding submatrices $P_S^{(1)}$ and $P_S^{(2)}$ are identical.
-This motivates a testing framework based on a parametric bootstrap procedure to test the subsampled null

-In particular, we draw a subsample $S$ of vertices uniformly at random and perform the bootstrap-based procedure.
-The complete algorithm is detailed in Algorithm \ref{algo3}.
-Compared to Algorithm~\ref{algo2}, which takes $O(nmdB)$ time, Algorithm~\ref{algo3} requires only $\order(m^2dB)$ time.
+We next describe the \texttt{PureSubTest} procedure.
+Note that, under the null hypothesis, $P_S^{(1)}=P_S^{(2)}$ for any subset $S\subset V$.
+Recall that in Steps 1 and 2 of \texttt{PredSub}, we first select a subsample $S\subset V$ and then estimate the corresponding subgraph probability matrix $\hat{P}_S$.
+This motivates the subsampled test statistic

+where $\hat{P}_S^{(1)}$ and $\hat{P}_S^{(2)}$ are computed by applying only Steps 1 and 2 of \texttt{PredSub} to $A^{(1)}$ and $A^{(2)}$, respectively.
+In other words, Step 3 of \texttt{PredSub}, which predicts the latent positions of the remaining vertices from the cross-edge vectors, is not used.
+The complete procedure is given in Algorithm~\ref{algo3}.

+Compared to \texttt{PredSubTest}, which uses all $n$ vertices, \texttt{PureSubTest} uses only the $m$ subsampled vertices.
+Therefore, it requires only $\order(m^2dB)$ time when iterative spectral methods are used, making it $n^2/m^2$ times faster than the full network method and $n/m$ times faster than \texttt{PredSubTest}.

-We acknowledge that Algorithm~\ref{algo3} may be susceptible to false positives due to the variability introduced by random subsampling.
-However, as we demonstrate in subsequent sections, both theoretical analysis and empirical results indicate that if $P^{(1)}$ and $P^{(2)}$ are sufficiently different then a uniformly chosen random subsample is still likely to capture this difference, thus resulting in a test procedure with high power.
+\begin{remark} \textbf{\texttt{PredSubTest} vs. \texttt{PureSubTest}.} While Algorithm~\ref{algo3} is faster than Algorithm~\ref{algo2}, the tradeoff is that the test statistic is now randomized through the choice of $S$.
+Consequently, \texttt{PureSubTest} may lose power if the selected subgraph does not capture the difference between $P^{(1)}$ and $P^{(2)}$.
+However, as we demonstrate in subsequent sections, both theoretical analysis and empirical results indicate that if $P^{(1)}$ and $P^{(2)}$ are sufficiently different, then a uniformly chosen random subsample is still likely to capture this difference, resulting in a test procedure with high power.
 In summary, a proper choice of $m$ in Algorithm~\ref{algo3} allows us to achieve the right balance between computational efficiency and statistical power.
+Please see Remarks \ref{remark:PredSubTest},\ref{remark:PureSubTest}, and \ref{remark:m} for a formal characterization of these trade-offs. \end{remark}